FAQ - Pet Dental Care

 • Eliminating infection protects vital organs (heart, kidneys, liver)

-• Dental disease progresses rapidly
+• Dental disease progresses quickly

-• Health risks increase over time
+• Health risks increase as the condition worsens

 About Costs and Payment